Frontier Living, 1880’s - Cover

 “Okay, fair enough.
 What have you got for a weapon?”

-“It is an almost new Colt .45.
+“Besides my Winchester, an almost new Colt .45.
 I have a few boxes of shells too.”
 Rocky nodded.
 I went out and watered and fed the horses, saddled my own, and headed out on the range.

 “At times, we leave the place for a few days.
 That keeps us from being bored, but you don’t seem to be the type who would rub us the wrong way.
 We will be showing you how cattle are handled while being watched over.”

 I interrupted, “My Pa and Ma bought a piece of land about twice the size as this one.
 We were getting it going, and then they died.
-My Pa was breaking ground for Ma’s garden.
+Pa was breaking ground for Ma’s garden.
 If you are ever in a town with a blacksmith, maybe you could get a plowshare.
 I can build a plow beam and carve out some handles for it.

 “One of those satchels I have has Pa’s tools in it.
 I have a little money for the share and the bolts to put one together.
 You could buy some seeds, and we can have some fresh vegetables to go with our meat.”

 “Kid, I know you will earn your keep and more.
 We are tickled we ran into you.
-Make a list of what you need to make a garden, and one of us will get it for you.
+Make a list of what you need to make a garden and one of us will get it for you.
 You could go to town yourself, you know?”

 “I’d rather not.
 I can draw you a picture of what I need if it is something that a smith has to make.”